 LA GRANDE CLOTTE AROUND THE WORLD

-CHÂTEAU LA GRANDE CLOTTE RED
+CHÂTEAU LA GRANDE CLOTTE ROUGE

 Amongst the 6.5 hectares of land dedicated to growing red grapes, you can find the vines that have offered all their subtlety to Château La Grande Clotte for 25 years.